 At the age of eighteen, John Stocker came across to Melbourne for the 1963 spring carnival and created a big impression winning a series of races including both the V.R.C.
 Craven ‘A’ Stakes and the V.A.T.C.
 Sandown Guineas on Ripa for the trainer, Basil Conaghan.
-The following year he gave an even more emphatic exhibition when he partnered the Ron Dini-trained Yangtze to win both the V.A.T.C.
+The following year he gave an even more emphatic exhibition when he partnered with the Ron Dini-trained Yangtze to win both the V.A.T.C.
 Caulfield Guineas and the Caulfield Cup.
 In the Guineas, Stocker had bravely taken the colt to the front and dared the others to catch him.
 Now, it’s one thing to do that on a three-year-old racing against his own age group, but it is another matter entirely in a major handicap against older horses.
 However, when Yangtze pinged the barrier that day in the Caulfield Cup, and nobody else wanted to lead, young Stocker seized the initiative.
 On a bog Caulfield track, Yangtze led all the way to beat his fellow three-year-old Royal Sovereign by a head.